ekkezia/conndev/magic-wand/README.md

 a.
 Deployed:
    - Create `env` and specify `SERVER_URL` with your server url.
 Mine is deployed on Render (contact me for details).
 b.
 Local:
-   -  Run locally with `node server_relay.js`
+   -  Run UDP relay with `node server-udp.js` (or `npm run start:udp`)
-   -  A version that enables mouse control is available by running `node mouse.js`.
-Install `robotjs` before using this.
-Mind that this version cannot be deployed to production because you can only control your mouse locally.
+   -  Run real local mouse override with `node server-mouse.js` (or `npm run start:mouse`).
+Install `robotjs` first.
+This is local-only and not suitable for remote deployment.

 Files